View Categories

 Money from the Sky and No Interest: How They Affect Exchange Rate Systems

-• Exchange Rate System: In the aftermath of the subprime crisis and global financial crisis, there was a fall in consumption, demand and so the deflation & recession scenario.
+• In the aftermath of the subprime crisis and global financial crisis, there was a fall in consumption and demand, leading to a deflationary and recessionary scenario.

-• So, the Central Banks of Sweden, EU and Japan cut their deposit interest rates into negative figures (-0.1%) so if a commercial bank parked/deposited its surplus money into the central bank (through a reverse repo like mechanism), its money will be deducted in penalty instead of earning deposit interest as er the exchange rate system.
+• If a commercial bank parked/deposited its surplus money into the central bank (through a reverse repo like mechanism), its money would be deducted as a penalty instead of earning deposit interest under the exchange rate system.

-• Exchange Rate System: Result à Commercial banks will proactively try to give away more loans to customers to boost demand in the economy.
+• As a result, commercial banks will proactively try to give away more loans to customers to boost demand in the economy.

 Understanding Exchange Rate Systems : The Power of Purchasing Power Parity (PPP)

-• So, If 1 cup of coffee in India = ₹ 20 whereas 1 cup of coffee costs $2 in USA then Dollar to Rupee exchange rate (PPP) should be $1 = ₹ 10.
+• Example: If 1 cup of coffee in India = ₹ 20 whereas 1 cup of coffee costs $2 in USA, then the dollar-to Rupee exchange rate (PPP) should be $1 = ₹ 10.
 (According to OECD, the exact figure is $1=₹ 17 at PPP).

 Q. Find correct statement(s) (CSE-2019)